-Four courses, which must include CLAS 460, CLAS 453 and two courses selected from CLAS 401-452 and CLAS 454, with the approval of the programme director.
+Four courses, which must include CLAS 460, CLAS 453 and two courses selected from CLAS 401-452 and CLAS 454, with the approval of the Programme Coordinator.

 P: Any 56 points at 300-level in Classics with an average of B+ or above.
-Students who do not have 56 points at 300-level in Classics, but who do have 56 points at 300-level with an average of B+ or above in a related subject may be admitted at the discretion of the Head of Department.
+Students who do not have 56 points at 300-level in Classics, but who do have 56 points at 300-level with an average of B+ or above in a related subject may be admitted at the discretion of the Programme Coordinator.